Mayor Hal Parker

 Councillor Spencer MacDonald

-Hi, my name is Spencer MacDonald.
-I grew up in Charlottetown and moved to Miltonvale Park two years ago.
-I am self-employed and have a business in the community.
-I decided to run for council as I believe it is important for business owners in the community to have a voice.
-I also am in my late twenties and feel that there needs to be more interest from younger adults to join council.
-I live with my girlfriend Carolyn, our dog Sadie, and cat Oliver.
+Spencer MacDonald grew up in Charlottetown and moved to Miltonvale Park in 2016.
+He is self-employed and has a business in the community.
+Spencer decided to run for council as he believes it is important for business owners in the community to have a voice.
+Spencer is in his late twenties and feels that there needs to be more interest from younger adults to join council.
+Spencer lives with his girlfriend Carolyn, their dog Sadie, and cat Oliver.

 Councillor Lindsey Rhynes

 Lindsey is a full-time sociology major at UPEI, who plans to continue her studies in the field of social work.
 Lindsey has volunteered with the Arthritis Society, the Cancer Society and at the QEH.
-She works part time at Kid Hub Cornwall and just started working at Maritime Beauty.
-Lindsey shares a house in Milton Station with her cat Finnegan, and her uncle.
-Lindsey was the Milton Community Hall Summer Manager in 2018.
+She works part time at Maritime Beauty.
+Lindsey has three cats and a dog, Ollie.
+Lindsey was the Milton Community Hall Summer Manager 2018-2020.

 Councillor Paul Poole

 Paul Poole and his wife Carolyn live in their home on the North York River Road.
 Paul has been employed in the heating industry for the past 32 years.
 Paul wanted to get involved with Council to contribute his common-sense approach to government and to give back to the community where he has lived his entire life.
 Paul was named the Miltonvale Park EMO chair and has already completed three Emergency Management Training courses this year.
 Paul is a certified Canada Safety Council motorcycle instructor, is active with the PEI Chapter of the Harley Owners Group and is looking forward to the upcoming motorcycle season.

 The Council offices are located in the Milton Community Hall.